swalschuler/swalschuler.github.io/_pages/about.md

 toc: false
 ---

 I am Schuyler Alschuler, an educator and maker from Southern California.
-I studied computer science and education at UC Davis, and now I am in Cal's Berkeley Educators for Equity and Excellence ([BE3](https://gse.berkeley.edu/professional-programs/teacher-preparation/be3)) program.
+I studied computer science and education at UC Davis, and recently completed Cal's Berkeley Educators for Equity and Excellence ([BE3](https://gse.berkeley.edu/professional-programs/teacher-preparation/be3)) program.
 My focus in the classroom is on students, and I am always trying to find the humanity in mathematics.

 Outside of the classroom, you might find me playing the guitar, skating, or messing around with electronic bits.